alexirpan/alexirpan.github.io/_posts/2024-04-11-puzzlehunting-201.markdown

 to interpret the values as indices instead.

-3. Prioritize important clues

-If you see an extraction like ?N?WE???????, many solvers I know will assume the first 6 letters are going to spell ANSWER, they're on the right track, and will stop work extracting any of the first 6 letters unless they get stuck.

-This is a special case of trying to find the "high information" letters.
-If I see an extraction like ?????I?G, I'll usually assume it's going to end "-ing" and skip extracting the blank between the I and G. This can be especially powerful when combined with word search tools like Qat or nutrimatic.
-In general, long runs of blanks lead to more valid words, so it's good to target letters near the middle of long runs.
-(This also means that if I run into trouble solving a given blank, I'm *very* likely to immediately jump to the next blank, since I trust nutrimatic to wheel-of-fortune around that missing letter most of the time.)

-One more specific thing I like to do is that when I see a crossword puzzle, I'll try to solve the proper nouns first, because they're easy with a search engine, and are just a little more likely to involve constrained letters that forced the constructor to use a proper noun.

 Middle of a Puzzle - Moving Faster
 ----------------------------------------------------------------------

 By this point, we have some idea of how the puzzle works, and are in the phase of answering clues and making deductions.
-Our goal is to get enough data to do the next step of the puzzle.
+Our goal is to get enough data to continue the puzzle.
 This section is about the mechanics of how to progress through clues quickly.

-1. Look for the next step early.
+1. Consider extraction or the next step early.

 In my opinion this is the major thing that separates experienced puzzlehunters from new ones.
 New puzzlers tend to solve puzzles in a waterfall style.
-They fully solve the current step, then figure out the next steps.
+When given a list of clues, they fully solve the clues, then start thinking about what to do with those answers.
-Whereas experienced puzzlers lookahead more, thinking about what to do next while solving the current step.
+Whereas experienced puzzlers lookahead more, thinking about what to do next while solving the clues.

 I don't want to imply new puzzlers are wrong to solve this way.
-It's hard to lookahead if you don't have the experience to know how puzzles tend to work.
+It's hard to lookahead if you don't have experience to know how puzzles tend to work.
 But in general, I think it's helpful to consider *what you're aiming for* when you have enough data to potentially figure it out.
 My rough heuristic is look into this after having 50% of the work done, but this depends a lot on how much I know about the structure of the puzzle from my initial counting.